Tonbandgerät

 Overview

 Traces can be added via file upload, or pasted as a hex/base64 string.
-Single-file traces can be uploaded, converted, and opened in using the 1-CLICK-CONVERT
+Single-file traces can be uploaded, converted, and opened using the 1-CLICK-CONVERT button.

 The Tonbandgerät Binary Trace Format